 What is Pandemic?
-A "pandemic" is a disease that spreads all over the world and affects a large number of people.
+A "pandemic" is a disease that spreads all over the world and affects many people.
 If you are caring for a loved one during a pandemic, it's important to take steps to protect yourself and others.
 Always follow the most current advice of the U.S. Department of Health and Human Services and your local Health